-How To Backup Database with Bacula Enterprise SQL Backup Plugin?
+How To Backup SQL Database with Bacula Enterprise SQL Backup Plugin?
 Technical Overview with BWeb.

 Enterprise IT is constantly evolving, bringing new trends and new ways of approaching the delivery of critical services and data.
 From virtualization to cloud, from containers to converged infrastructure, one thing has remained constant.
 Database servers remain a key component of most organizations, and often contain the most critical information for the continuity of operations.
 In the end, no matter how virtualized and highly available the infrastructure, being able to backup database and recover critical database items to a point in time remains a necessary part of a fully realized disaster recovery, business continuity, and security strategy.